search instagram arrow-down

 The Poetry of Coffee – Another Alchemy

-” I place myself on a bamber beside Haboba, watching her as she grinds more coffee beans for the jabanah.
-I don’t need to ask her, I know she is making it just the way I like it – fresh, strong and so sweet I feel an instant run of energy to my system, jolted by the richness of the beans and the company of my beloved grandmother. it’s less then five minutes before my special jabanah is complete and she hands me my small funjan brimming with sweet steaming coffee.”
+“I place myself on a bamber beside Haboba, watching her as she grinds more coffee beans for the jabanah.
+I don’t need to ask her, I know she is making it just the way I like it – fresh, strong and so sweet I feel an instant run of energy to my system, jolted by the richness of the beans and the company of my beloved grandmother. it’s less than five minutes before my special jabanah is complete and she hands me my small funjan brimming with sweet steaming coffee.”

 A Funjan Full of Sudan – Amal Osman, I know Two Sudans p114

 There is both grace and ritual in the offering and serving of Sudanese tea and coffee, embodying as it does the Sudanese values of hospitality to the stranger and generosity to the friend.
-It provides an aromatic backdrop to family reminiscences while friendships are reforged as differences laughed off and the world is put to rights.
+It provides an aromatic backdrop to family reminiscences while friendships are reforged, differences are laughed off and the world is put to rights.
 And as Amal Osman treasures the moments she shares with her grandmother over coffee, she reminds us that the ritual of preparing and sharing coffee not only draws generations together –

 “I laughingly tell her she must have put some of her soul into this cup because it is so good and rich, just as she is in spirit.
 Her hearty laugh fills the sweet air as she tells me it is only as good as the one drinking it.”
+A Funjan Full of Sudan, p114

 But can even lead to the alchemy of love –

 “She tells me she will teach me how to make the best pot of jabanah there is, so I can catch the best husband – a handsome engineer, or better yet, a doctor.”
+A Funjan Full of Sudan, p114

 DE9BAD2B-9D30-4AA5-903D-3DC8E8384878